MU is making Missouria national leader in usingelectronic health recordsto improve quality, safetyand efficiency for patients.

 New students officially begintheir education by donning a"cloak of compassion" and pledging to always put theirpatients' interests first.

-With seven hospitals and numerous clinics, MU's health care network serves patients from every county in Missouri and beyond.
+With five hospitals and numerous clinics, MU's health care network serves patients from every county in Missouri and beyond.

 Health professions students earn MU its fourth win in the CLARION interprofessional team case competition to improve health outcomes.